epklein/epklein.github.io/_pages/mgmt/self-mgmt-daily-planning.md

 ## Review next activities

-This is the moment where I review my calendar and next actions in my todo list, and plan what I'll address during the day.
+This is the moment where I review my agenda and next actions in my todo list, and plan what I'll address during the day.
 Currently I use [Google Calendar](https://calendar.google.com) and [Todoist](https://todoist.com) as tools for that.

 I may also take a look at the pending activities in my teams' boards.
 Usually a Kanban board in a tool such as Jira, Trello, etc.